jkekoamartin/robot-backend/README.md

 ## Project Structure

-The project is organized into two main components:
+The project is organized into these main components:

 - **robot-server**: The server-side SpacetimeDB module written in Rust
-- **robot-client**: The client-side web application written in HTML, CSS, and JavaScript
+- **robot-client**: The client-side web application with two implementations:
+  - JavaScript client: A vanilla JavaScript implementation
+  - TypeScript client: A type-safe implementation using TypeScript and modern build tools

 ## Features